Cliffback/NAS_Terminal_Tools/README.md

-# macOS SMB NAS Terminal Tools
+# SMB Terminal Tools for macOS

-Function for easier mounting of a smb volume on macOS by terminal.
+Function for easier mounting and unmounting of a smb nas volumes on macOS by terminal.

 For now, the server url and the username is hardcoded into the script, as I only have one NAS on my home network, but the script can easily be modified.